ROCm/rocm-install-on-linux/docs/install/install-methods/multi-version-install/multi-version-install-sles.rst

 .. tip::

-   For a single-version installation of the latest ROCm version on SLES, use the steps in :ref:`sles-register-repo` and :ref:`sles-install`.
+   For a single-version installation of the latest ROCm version on SLES, follow the steps in :doc:`../package-manager/package-manager-sles` in the ROCm documentation.

 .. _sles-multi-uninstall: